 The top-of-the-line pads combine felt with a natural rubber backing fused to the felt with heat.
 These are ideal for hardwood floors because they provide exceptional cushioning to the rug and the gripping quality of the rubber to prevent slippage.Continue to 5 of 11 below.

 05 of 11

-Gripper tape comes in a roll and is usually two to three inches wide.
+Gripper tape comes in a roll and is usually 2 to 3 inches wide.
 The tape is applied directly to the floor in a grid or outline that will fit the edges of the rug.
 It works best for rugs that are 4 feet by 6 feet or smaller.
 The rug can be removed for easier cleaning, and the gripper tape can be easily removed from the floor and repositioned.

 06 of 11